ThinkBigAnalytics/scalding-workshop/README.md

 Build Scalding according to its [Getting Started](https://github.com/twitter/scalding/wiki/Getting-Started) page.
 By default, Twitter builds with Scala v2.9.3, but Scalding builds with 2.10.2 and the `project/Build.scala` file can be edited for this version.

 Edit `project/Build.scala`.
 Near the top, you'll see a line `scalaVersion := 2.9.2` and next to it, a commented line for version 2.10.0.
-Comment out the line with 2.9.2 and uncomment the 2.10.0 line, then change the last zero to "2".
+Comment out the line with 2.9.2 and uncomment the 2.10.0 line, then change the last zero to "2" or "3".
 Save your changes.

 Now, here is a synopsis of the build steps.
 Using `bash`: